waynodiablo/Oystercard/pills/user_stories.md

 You may often find user stories written similarly to the above but with the three sections in a different order, which is fine.

-We identify User Stories by discussing with a customer and listening to or prompting for user requirements.
+We identify user stories by discussing with a customer and listening to or prompting for user requirements.

 Here's what a user story might look like if it were used to describe a user story (see footnote 1):
 ```